ukhsa-collaboration/covid19-app-system-public/doc/architecture/ag-architecture-guidebook.md

 ### Overview

-The CV19 App System is a composition of different functional, technical and organisational domains, related to each other by different app user journies:
+The CV19 App System is a composition of different functional, technical and organisational domains, related to each other by different app user journeys:

 1. Mobile platform
 1. User and personal risk score